elatov/puppet/docker/README.md

 ### Volumes

-Docker 1.9.x added support for Volumes.
+Docker 1.9.x added support for volumes.
 These are *NOT* to be confused with the legacy volumes, now known as `bind mounts`.
 To expose the `docker_volume` type, which is used to manage volumes, add the following code to the manifest file:

 ```puppet
 docker_volume { 'my-volume':